Surnet/swagger-jsdoc/README.md

 ### CLI

 You can also use the tool via [command line interface](./docs/CLI.md).
 It supports selecting multiple files, recursive subdirectories and watch task for continuous listening of changes in your code.

+### Contributing

+- Fork this project and clone locally
+- Branch for each separate feature
+- Write detailed commit messages, comment unclear code blocks and update unit tests
+- Push to your own repository and create a new PR to merge back into this repository

+Note: If there are additions to the swagger definition object ensure that the output object keys comply with the swagger specification.
+If there are keys that do not comply add them to the `excludedSwaggerProperties` list in `lib/swagger-helpers.js`.